safespring/web/content/blogg/2025/2025-03-exit-strategy.md

 {{< /ingress >}}

-**Do you want to leave?** Maybe you feel that USA is too far gone destroying their democracy, or that the way things in general are going haywire.
+**Do you want to leave?** Maybe you feel that USA is too far gone destroying their democracy, or that things in general are going haywire.

 **Do you need to leave?** Maybe your customer demands that your service is free from American connections or your employees refuse to work with American cloud providers or the Trans-Atlantic Data Privacy Framework disappears.
 If you are in the public sector or primarily sell to the public sector then you may need to reassess whether you can store and process personal data and/or secret information.